basecamp/kamal-site/docs/configuration/builder-examples.md

 ### [GHA cache configuration](#gha-cache-configuration)

-To make it work on the GitHub action workflow you need to setup the buildx and expose [authentication configuration for the cache](https://docs.docker.com/build/cache/backends/gha/#authentication).
+To make it work on the GitHub action workflow, you need to set up the buildx and expose [authentication configuration for the cache](https://docs.docker.com/build/cache/backends/gha/#authentication).

 Example setup (in .github/workflows/sample-ci.yml):